certhub/certhub/doc/certhub-lego-run@.service.8.rst

    default.
 Lego will fall back to HTTP-01 challenge if this variable is not set.

-.. envvar:: CERTHUB_LEGO_CONFIG

-   Path to a file with additional lego cli arguments.
-Defaults to:
-   ``/etc/certhub/%i.lego.args``

 .. envvar:: CERTHUB_LEGO_DIR

    The path to the directory where lego stores accound data and issued